 The reports are broken down here into three categories.
 The first two are the average figures of how much less women are paid than men in both mean and median terms.

-It also also important to note that gender pay gap is different to equal pay, which deals with the pay differences between men and women who carry out the same jobs.
+It is important to note that gender pay gap is different to equal pay, which deals with the pay differences between men and women who carry out the same jobs.

 Mean 11.5 per cent – Median 4.8 per cent